bioimage-io/JDLL/README.md

 # Quickstart for analysts/scripting
-This section explains how to use JDLL in a Jython script.
+This section (~15 min read) explains how to use JDLL in a Jython script.
 Jython is an implementation of Python in Java, thus it allows calling Java methods and classes in a Pythonic way.
 With Jython, Java methods and classes can be called in a script as Python methods.

 Scripting is powerfull and usefull because it allows creating processing routines in a simple manner that otherwise would require a full software for them.
 This is the reason why many software applications such as Icy, Fiji or Napari have a script editor.
 Scripts can perform complex tasks reducing the need of developing specific plugins in each platform.
 Scripts are also mostly compatible with every software application that supports the language they are writen in.